6 Unhealthy Ego States

 The healthiest Ego State is the Wise Executor.
 When people are in the Wise Executor Ego State, they operate in the here and now.
 They are supportive of others, but not overly enabling.
 People in the Wise Executor Ego State have developed their own personal set of moral values, which they use to help them make decisions.
 They are able to strategize to solve problems rather than try to manipulate other people.

-For the sake of your relationships and decision making ability, it is important make sure that the Wise Executor is in control as much as possible.
+For the sake of your relationships and decision-making ability, it is important to make sure that the Wise Executor is in control as much as possible.
 That is not easy.
 For the Wise Executor to be in control of your personality, you have to know yourself.
 You have to learn a skill called Insight Management.
-Insight Management is the act of managing your own ability to understand the motives and reason behind your own actions.
+Insight Management is the act of managing your own ability to understand the motives and reasons behind your own actions.

 Developing insight into yourself is hard, but it is worth it.
 Without a strong Wise Executor, your interpersonal relationships may degenerate into a web of unproductive and manipulative games with no real winners, and no real intimacy.

-The goal of personality development is to help the Wise Executor Ego State become the strongest part of your personality, and to appropriately govern the other Ego States.
+The goal of personality development is to help the Wise Executor Ego State become the strongest part of your personality and appropriately govern the other Ego States.
 Succeeding in this goal will help you to succeed in your relationships, and to make choices that make you proud.